simurgailab/tooth-detection-and-numbering-in-panoramic-radiographs/README.md

 # Tooth Detection and Numbering with Instance Segmentation in Panoramic Radiographs

 # Citation
-If you use this research, please cite:
+If you use this research paper, please cite:

 B.Y.
 Tekin, C. Ozcan, A. Pekince, Y. Yasa, A. Karaoglu, S. Cilek, D. Ozdemir, E. Meseci, Tooth Detection and Numbering with Instance Segmentation in Panoramic Radiographs, International Conference on Interdisciplinary Applications of Artificial Intelligence (ICIDAAI), 1st, Online, 21-23 May, 2021.